watersofoblivion/dataless/README.md

 git push origin master
 ```

-Architecture
+Overview
 ===

+Dataless is a template hybrid batch/real-time data warehouse in AWS::Serverless.

+* *Data Warehouse*: Captures, stores, processes, serves, and visualizes data.
+* *Hybrid Batch/Real-Time*: The same data is processed in real-time and batch.
+* *AWS::Serverless*: All AWS, all the time, written in CloudFormation.
+* *Template*: A working example to study and a starting point for larger things.

 The warehouse is designed to capture real-time tracking data and use it to serve
 three customers: the business as a whole, engineering specifically, and the end
 customer that generated the data.
 It has additional hook points for scheduled
 data ingestion.

-It is architected on a "data in, information out" philosophy, with instrumented
+It is architected on a "data in, information out" philosophy, with data
-applications pushing write-only raw data into the warehouse and fetching
+generators pushing write-only raw data into the warehouse and users fetching
 read-only derived information from it.
 It is implemented with a strict "buy,
 don't build" approach, making a conscious decision to use purely AWS services
 continuously delivered with CloudFormation.